Utahraptor: Skull and dentition

-The skull elements preserved in Utahraptor's holotype consisted of a premaxilla, a lacrimal bone, and several teeth.
+The skull elements preserved in Utahraptors holotype consisted of a premaxilla, a lacrimal bone and several teeth.
 Most of the holotype premaxilla was preserved, aside from the superior nasal process, the part at the top to which the upper part of the nasal bone would have articulated.
 The nasal process preserved in other specimens is somewhat elongated.
 According to Kirkland and colleagues in 1993, the premaxilla of U. ostrommaysi was incredibly large compared to that of other dromaeosaurids, perhaps 250% larger than that of Deinonychus.
 The main body of the bone was essentially square in shape.
 At the posterior (rear) margin of the naris (nasal opening), the subnarial process flared outward to join with the subnarial process of the nasal bone, and in doing so completely excluded the maxilla from the margins of the naris.
 The alveolar process or tooth row of the premaxilla was around 75 mm in length.
-Utahraptor's maxilla had a rugose lateral surface covered in ridges and grooves which extended from neurovascular foramina, which would have supplied facial tissues with blood.
+Utahraptors maxilla had a rugose lateral surface covered in ridges and grooves which extended from neurovascular foramina, which would have supplied facial tissues with blood.
 The quadratojugal bone of U. ostrommaysi was L-shaped and lacked a posterior process.
 The mandible (lower jaw) of U. ostrommaysi is known from several dentaries (the tooth-bearing portions at the front), recovered from the Utahraptor Block.
 One such specimen, UMNH VP 20501, comes from an adult specimen.
-It indicates that the teeth of Utahraptor's lower jaw were fairly procumbent anteriorly, meaning those towards the front would have visibly protruded forwards.
+It indicates that the teeth of Utahraptors lower jaw were fairly procumbent anteriorly, meaning those towards the front would have visibly protruded forwards.

-Utahraptor's teeth differed from those of most other dromaeosaurs in that the anterior (front) and posterior denticles were only slightly different in density.
+Utahraptors teeth differed from those of most other dromaeosaurs in that the anterior (front) and posterior denticles were only slightly different in density.
 They are most similar to those of Achillobator and Dromaeosaurus.
 Similarly, the counter-clockwise twisting of the dental carinae on the premaxillary teeth is like what is observed in Dromaeosaurus; consequently, these teeth were very asymmetric in cross-section.